MetalHead2909/Code-Plagiarism-Checker/README.md

 2. make a file called 'uploads'
 3. In terminal, run : npm i
 4. In termina, run : node app.js
+5. Make a VirtualEnv and source virtualenv
-5. In another terminal, run: python app.py
+6. In another terminal, run: python app.py
-6. Go to localhost:5000
+7. Go to localhost:5000